 - train trestle

 Ocean Beach Park is located at the mouth of the Santa Ynez River and Estuary.
-The Santa Ynez Estuary covers nearly 100,000 acres on the coast of northern Santa Barbara County just north of Point Concepcion.
+The Santa Ynez Estuary covers nearly 100,000 acres on the northern Santa Barbara County coast, just north of Point Concepcion.

-There is a brand-new estuary observation deck with several informational signs that demonstrate fascinating flora and fauna that are seen here.
+A brand-new estuary observation deck with several informational signs demonstrates the fascinating flora and fauna.
 The deck is also a great place to sit and view the birds inside the inlet.

-A hiking trail is also open to walk between Ocean Beach Park and Surf Beach that runs right behind the Western snowy plover nesting areas.
+A hiking trail is also open between Ocean Beach Park and Surf Beach that runs right behind the Western snowy plover nesting areas.

-When we were visiting, the tide was relatively low, so I was able to see more of the area than usual.
+When we visited, the tide was relatively low to see more of the area than usual.

 #Click on any photo to enlarge-

-I appreciated the fact that I was able to observe the Santa Ynez river inlet connection to the ocean, as usually there is a sandspit blocking its flow.
+I appreciated that I observed the Santa Ynez river inlet connection to the ocean, as a sandspit usually blocks its flow.

 At the time of our visit, the tide was coming in.
 I wonder what it would look like during a higher tide.

 Isn’t the Monterey cypress (Cupressus macrocarpa) extraordinary?
 The tree is native to the Central Coast of California.
-The Monterey cypress, like the Torrey pine tree in San Diego, becomes gnarled, twisted, and wind-sculpted due to its native range being right on the coast.
+Like the Torrey pine tree in San Diego, the Monterey cypress becomes gnarled, twisted, and wind-sculpted due to its native range being right on the coast.